Auroville Dental Centre

 • Small fillings using only hand instruments (ART Technique).

-• Transport by van the referred patients who need more complex treatment by the dentist in Auroville Health Centre - as there are no bus facilities in the rural areas - ensuring also the follow-ups.
+• Transport by van of the referred patients who need more complex treatment by the dentist in Auroville Health Centre - as there are no bus facilities in the rural areas - ensuring also the follow-ups.

 • Educating on oral hygiene so as to prevent dental caries.